samuelescarfone/Loan-Defaults-Predictions/README.md

 1.  **Cost-Sensitive Training:** The XGBoost classifier was initialized with `scale_pos_weight` (set to $\approx 3.5$).
 This mathematically forces the model to treat missing a default as $3.5$ times more costly than any other error, fundamentally changing its learning objective.

 2.  **F2-Score Optimization:** The final decision threshold was not set at the standard $0.50$.
-Instead, it was dynamically adjusted to the value that maximized the **F2-Score** (Recall weighted twice as heavily as Precision) [cite: uploaded:Models.pdf, 770].
+Instead, it was dynamically adjusted to the value that maximized the **F2-Score** (Recall weighted twice as heavily as Precision).

-3.  **Optimal Threshold:** The resulting optimal operational threshold was determined to be $0.32$ [cite: uploaded:Models.pdf, 793].
+3.  **Optimal Threshold:** The resulting optimal operational threshold was determined to be $0.32$.

 ### Key Performance Results